jamesjingqili/Lipschitz_Continuous_Reachability_Learning/README.md

 ## Lipschitz Continuous Reachability Learning (LCRL)

 This is a repo for learning trustworthy reachability sets of high-dimensional nonlinear systems using a newly proposed Lipschitz continuous reachability value function.
 We also propose two efficient post-learning reach-avoid set verification methods.
 To the best of our knowledge, they are the first verification methods for providing deterministic guarantees for learned reach-avoid sets, against the worst-case disturbance.
 If you are interested in learning more about this work, please refer to the following paper: [Certifiable Reachability Learning Using a New Lipschitz Continuous Value Function](https://ieeexplore.ieee.org/document/10855593), J. Li, D. Lee, J. Lee, K. Dong, S. Sojoudi, C. Tomlin, IEEE Robotics and Automation Letters, 2025.
-Here is the [arxiv](https://arxiv.org/abs/2408.07866) link.

 [Video presentation](https://drive.google.com/file/d/13jlGLcVzhqk0HtwAO3Jc8Xl0BSMKEB4T/view?usp=drive_link).